Although the two are commonly confused, dental assistants and dental hygienists have some remarkable differences in their roles.

 A well-trained dental assistant will make the dentist aware of the patient’s fears or concerns.

-This is not saying that a dental assistant is a licensed psychotherapist, of course, but you will be instructed in how to speak with and help calm the nervous ones, even if by giving them supportive explanations that may quell their fears, or allowing them to feel that you understand.
+This is not saying that an assistant is a licensed psychotherapist, of course, but you will be instructed in how to speak with and help calm the nervous ones, even if by giving them supportive explanations that may quell their fears, or allowing them to feel that you understand.

 In time, you, as a dental assistant, will be the proverbial “right arm” of the dentist, anticipating the doctor’s next step and the needs that it brings.